Locations:

 Amniotic Fluid

-Amniotic fluid cushions and protects the fetus during development in your uterus.
+Amniotic fluid cushions and protects the fetus during pregnancy.
 It’s clear or light yellow and odorless.
 A fetus practices swallowing and breathing by drinking amniotic fluid.
 Too much or too little amniotic fluid may cause your healthcare provider to monitor your pregnancy more closely.

 Overview